iris-zaf/CMS/README.md

 # CMS
 # Introduction
 Welcome to the Blog Post App!
 This PHP-based application enables administrators to manage blog posts, approve or disapprove comments, and delete posts as needed.
-This README file provides an overview of the application's features and instructions for setup.

 ## Features
 -Admin Dashboard: Administrators can access a dashboard to manage blog posts and comments.